FEUP-LDTS-2023/project-l02gr01/docs/README.md

 **Problem in Context**

 We wanted to guarantee that while some enemies where easy to run away from, some would try to follow the user.

+**The Pattern**

 For this, we used the Strategy Pattern.
+This means that we can decide the moving strategy of each enemy without having to create a lot of different classes for each enemy moving strategy.
+And, facilitates the management of enemies in the Controller and Viewer part.

 **Implementation**